 We assume to a certain extent that most artists’ work is influenced by their life.
 Arnold Böcklin is known for his famous image The Isle of the Dead, a composition of which he actually did five different versions.
-The one shown here (not the most famous one) is in Berlin, there is also one in the Metropolitan Museum in New York and you’ll encounter a couple of the others in the links I’ve provided.
+The one shown here is in Berlin, there is also one in the Metropolitan Museum in New York and you’ll encounter a couple of the others in the links I’ve provided.

 Böcklin also did a painting called Self Portrait with Death.
 The seemingly macabre fascination with death can be better understood when you learn that the painter’s life was impacted by it again and again.
 Five of his eleven children died in infancy and his family had to flee two different cholera epidemics.